ganhj99/imperva-reese84-api/README.md

 ### **API Service** ([imperva.ganhj.dev](https://imperva.ganhj.dev)) - *as low as USD 25 per month*
 - Host and managed by us
 - As easy as calling an API to get your reese84 cookie value.
-- Flexbile pricing, unlimited request with rate limit or limited request without rate limit.
+- Flexible pricing, unlimited request with rate limit or limited request without rate limit.
 ### **Full Source**
 - Access to the complete source code.
 - Clone, modify, and use it however you want.